lincot/solana-wiki/src/performance/performance.md

 It may reduce binary size by about 10%, but also degrade performance by about 50%.
 `opt-level = "s"` may be half as strong.

+Also, this flag may resolve stack size issues.

 ## Vec vs array

 It is generally recommended to use arrays to store in accounts.